XML-Security/signxml/README.rst

 Some applications require a particular namespace prefix configuration - for example, a number of applications assume that the ``http://www.w3.org/2000/09/xmldsig#`` namespace is set as the default, unprefixed namespace instead of using the customary ``ds:`` prefix.
-While in normal use namespace prefix naming is an insignificant representation detail, it is significant for XML canonicalization and signature purposes.
+While in normal use namespace prefix naming is an insignificant representation detail, it can be significant in some XML canonicalization and signature configurations.
 To configure the namespace prefix map when generating a signature, set the ``XMLSigner.namespaces`` attribute:

 .. code-block:: python